AkashSinghaRoy/AkashSinghaRoy.github.io/README.md

 <!--I have recently received the [2026 Graduate Student Excellence-in-Research Award](https://news.uga.edu/2026-graduate-school-student-awards/) in the Mathematical and Physical Sciences category: This is a University-wide award recognizing doctoral research achievement and scholarly impact among all disciplines in this category.
 More general information on this award may be found [here](https://research.uga.edu/research-awards/graduate-student-excellence-in-research-award/); since its inception in 1999, the [previous recipients](https://www.math.uga.edu/awards-given-graduate-students) of this award from mathematics have been in the years 2003, 2005 and 2016.-->

-I have recently received the [2026 Graduate Student Excellence-in-Research Award](https://news.uga.edu/2026-graduate-school-student-awards/) in the Mathematical and Physical Sciences category.
-This is a University-wide award recognizing doctoral research and scholarly impact, presented annually to a single student across all disciplines in this category.
-More general information on this award may be found [here](https://research.uga.edu/research-awards/graduate-student-excellence-in-research-award/); since its inception in 1999, a [mathematics student has received this award in 2003, 2005, and 2016](https://www.math.uga.edu/awards-given-graduate-students).
+I received the [2026 UGA Graduate Student Excellence-in-Research Award](https://news.uga.edu/2026-graduate-school-student-awards/) in the Mathematical and Physical Sciences category.
+This University-wide award recognizes doctoral research and scholarly impact, and is presented annually to a single student across all disciplines in this category.
+More general information may be found [here](https://research.uga.edu/research-awards/graduate-student-excellence-in-research-award/).
+Since its inception in 1999, a [mathematics student has received this award in 2003, 2005, and 2016](https://www.math.uga.edu/awards-given-graduate-students).

-I am the 2024 recipient of the [William Armor Wills Memorial Scholarship Award](https://www.math.uga.edu/awards-given-graduate-students) from the Department of Mathematics at the University of Georgia.
+I am the 2024 recipient of the [William Armor Wills Memorial Scholarship Award](https://www.math.uga.edu/awards-given-graduate-students) from the Department of Mathematics at UGA.

 ## Contact Information